The MIR | Clarification of Terms

 The ability to acquire information beyond the five known senses, often referred to as "sixth sense."
 ESP includes phenomena such as telepathy (mind-to-mind communication), clairvoyance (perceiving distant events), precognition (foreseeing the future), and psychometry (gaining information through touch).
 While widely debated, ESP remains a key topic in parapsychology and psychic research.

-Global aphantasia or 'total aphantasia' (also termed Dysikonesia, Monzel 2022), was defined by the Aphantasia Network in 2025, refers to the inability to generate mental imagery across all five recognised sensory modalities—visual, auditory, tactile, olfactory, and gustatory.
+Global or Total aphantasia, formally termed Dysikonesia, (Monzel 2022), is a specific type of multisensory aphantasia that was defined by the Aphantasia Network in 2025, referring to the inability to generate mental imagery across all five recognised sensory modalities—visual, auditory, tactile, olfactory, and gustatory.
 Individuals with global aphantasia make up a small percent of those with aphantasia.

 Hallucination